willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Productivity is often tied to our work.
 But if we train in this way, we bring a sense of productivity to every aspect of life.
 * Look at your sleeping routine.
 What are the things that you can do to ensure that you have a better night's rest?
 * There is a direct [correlation](https://www.wikiwand.com/en/Correlation_and_dependence) between how we look after our [bodies](https://www.wikiwand.com/en/Human_body) and how productive we are.
+* Take an honest look at what you eat, when you eat and how it makes you feel.
+Are you eating foods that are conducive to being productive?